Need Help? Give us a call.

 Qualification is left to the discretion of intermediary lenders.
 They’ll also determine the interest rates and total cost of the loan.
 However, the backing of the SBA often makes lenders more likely to approve term loans through this program than they otherwise would.

 Many solopreneurs and micro-entrepreneurs struggle with access to debt financing.
 This is because the loan sizes they typically need don’t meet most lenders’ lower limits.
 To address this challenge, the SBA created the microloan program.
-It provides lending opportunities for entrepreneurs in need of between $500 and $50,000 in funding.
-The average microloan amount is about $13,000.
+SBA microloans provide funding opportunities for entrepreneurs in need of between $500 and $50,000 in funding.
+The average microloan amount is about $14,000.

 These loans are designed for businesses who have never before received a bank loan and have low or nonexistent business credit history.
 As with the 7(a) loans, exact rates and eligibility standards are guided by the SBA.
 However, they’re ultimately left to the discretion of the intermediary lender.

-The SBA’s CDC/504 loan programs are designed for businesses looking to make a major fixed asset purchase—such as large equipment, land improvements, or the purchase or renovation of an existing building.
+The SBA’s CDC/504 loan program is designed for businesses looking to make a major fixed asset purchase—such as large equipment, land improvements, or the purchase or renovation of an existing building.
 Borrowers through this program can take out up to $5 million, with repayment terms of up to 20 years and interest rates based on current treasury rates.

 Keep in mind, though, that these are the most highly regulated of all SBA loans.
 Typically only well-established small businesses with long and strong credit histories will be able to qualify.